 Marbella angels and an EWN Viking go above and beyond the call of duty for those in need on the Costa del Sol

 KARA Jaye Caradas is a well-known face on the Costa del Sol when it comes to acts of kindness.
-The owner of The Boardwalk in Marbella has banded together with friends Nicola McGeorge and Andy Clark from Society Magazine to cater to those in need during this isolation period.
+Kara who owns The Boardwalk in Marbella with her sister Penny Quinlan has banded together with friends Nicola McGeorge and Andy Clark from Society Magazine to cater to those in need during this isolation period.
 For the last two weeks, the group have been cooking and delivering meals to vulnerable people who cannot leave the house for necessities like food, families who can no longer afford to provide for their children and the hard-working medical heroes who are on the frontline helping to conquer this pandemic.

 Through social media, word of mouth and advertising they have managed to receive help from other restaurants such as La Sala, The Playwright and The Harbour who are providing food for deliveries.